codegirls/materials/2014-03-25-javascript-steps.md

     2 - 1;
     2 * 4;
     2 / 4;

+JavaScript is a calculator.
+Surely, there's something you might want to calculate.
+For example, here's how many millieseconds have passed between the start of this month and now: `new Date().getTime() - new Date("2014-03-01").getTime()`.

+And if you want to know how many days that are, just divide it by `1000 * 60 * 60 * 24`.
+(A second has 1000 milliseconds, a minute 60 seconds, an hour ...).

     // Ok, but numbers are quite boring.
 We don't even know how to count things.